 There are a few different ways to become a citizen: by being a lawful permanent resident in the United States, by marrying a U.S. citizen, or through military service, each with slightly different time components.

 The first way to be a lawful permanent resident, or green card holder, for at least five years.
 Immigrants may become green card holders in several ways, such as through their job, or by being sponsored by a family member.
-If you aren’t sure if you can get a green card, click here for further explanation and form downloads.

 The second way is by getting married to a U.S. citizen.
 Immigrants who marry U.S. citizens are automatically able to obtain green cards, and only need three years as lawful permanent residents to become citizens themselves.